rotsehub/rotseana/IDL_SETUP.md

 ## Notes

 - Older copies of `find_burst.pro` do not need to be deleted.
-- The GitHub `umrotse_idl` tree is placed before pre-existing ROTSE libraries in the IDL search path.
+- The GitHub `idl/umrotse` tree is placed before pre-existing ROTSE libraries in the IDL search path.
 - Run `source setup_idl_paths.csh` in each new terminal session before starting IDL.